How To Install Llama 3.1 and 3.2 Locally on Windows (Short version)

 llama ai model on windows

-LLaMA (LLmMA and Llama 2) is a super powerful and flexible open-source language model.
-Developed by Meta AI Research, Llama offers a scalable solution for stuff like text generation, answering questions, and understanding natural language.
+LLaMA, developed by Meta AI Research, is a highly powerful and flexible open-source language model.
+Initially released as LLaMA and Llama 2, this model offers scalable solutions for tasks like text generation, answering questions, and understanding natural language.

-In this post, I’ll show you how to install Llama 2 on Windows – the requirements, steps involved, and how to test and use Llama.
+In this post, I’ll show you how to install Llama 3 on Windows, covering the requirements, installation steps, and how to test and use Llama.

-The smaller 7 billion and 13 billion parameter models can run on most modern laptops and desktops with at least 8GB of RAM and a decent CPU.
-For the larger 30 billion parameter model, a system with 16GB of RAM and a recent multi-core processor is recommended.
+The smaller 8-billion-parameter models can run on most modern laptops and desktops with at least 8GB of RAM and a decent CPU.
+For the larger models, a system with 16GB to 24GB of RAM is recommended.

-To use the massive 70 billion parameter Llama-2 model, more powerful hardware is ideal – a desktop with 64GB RAM or a dual Nvidia RTX 3090 graphics card setup.
+To use the massive 70-billion-parameter Llama 3 model, more powerful hardware is ideal—such as a desktop with 64GB of RAM or a dual Nvidia RTX 3090 graphics card setup.

-While the smaller models will work fine on mid-range consumer hardware, the faster memory and GPU acceleration of high-end systems will significantly speed up performance when working with Llama-2’s models.
+While the smaller models will run smoothly on mid-range consumer hardware, high-end systems with faster memory and GPU acceleration will significantly boost performance when working with Llama 3’s models.

 We have a special dedicated article discussing the hardware requirements for running the LLaMA model locally on a computer.

-In order to install Llama-2 locally on Windows you need the implementation of the model – a software that refers to the code that defines the structure and operations of the LLaMA model.
+In order to install Llama 3 locally on Windows you need the implementation of the model – a software that refers to the code that defines the structure and operations of the LLaMA model.

 And for this software in order to produce any meaningful output, you’ll need to download the pretrained model file that contains the weights and parameters for the specific Llama variation you want to use.